Expert medical and surgical care in Thailand

 Yes.
 Our partner hospitals are JCI-accredited with dedicated urology departments and the da Vinci robotic platform.
 Urologists are board-certified with fellowship training in endourology and robotic surgery.
 Published complication rates at these centres are consistent with international benchmarks.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

 For BPH, choose a urologist experienced in the specific technique recommended for your prostate size.
-For cancer, verify that the surgeon performs robotic prostatectomy at high volume — nerve-sparing outcomes improve with surgical experience.
+For cancer, verify that the surgeon performs robotic prostatectomy at high volume; nerve-sparing outcomes improve with surgical experience.
 Provide your full PSA history, MRI, and biopsy results before arrival.

 When Is Further Treatment Needed?

-After TURP or HoLEP, a small percentage of patients may need repeat treatment years later if regrowth occurs.
+After TURP or HoLEP, a small percentage of patients may need repeat treatment years later if regrowth occurs4.
 After radical prostatectomy, a rising PSA may indicate residual or recurrent disease requiring radiotherapy or hormonal therapy.
 Your urologist will establish a structured PSA monitoring schedule.

 Planning Your Trip to Thailand for Prostate Surgery